ChristianLG2/Christian_Lira_online_resume/docs/index.md

 __Language learning__
 - Fluent in English and Spanish.
-- Currently coursing an itermediate Chinese cluster class at BYUI.
+- Currently coursing an intermediate Chinese cluster class at BYUI.